A steady stream of new research is confirming what common sense has told us all along: school conditions matter for student achievement.

 The only thing that changed at Hemet High was the quality of the relationships between teachers and students, between students and their peers, and between teachers and their colleagues.
 Same students.
 Same teachers.
 Better results.

 These results are especially interesting in light of the fact that the new federal education law, the Every Student Succeeds Act, provides states with significant flexibility to design new accountability systems that align with their vision of school success.
-While current accountability systems focus primarily on standardized test scores, the new systems can include multiple measures and must include at least one ‘non-academic’ factor, such as SEL competencies, student engagement, or school climate.
+While current accountability systems focus primarily on standardized test scores, the new systems can include multiple measures and must include at least one ‘non-academic’ factor, such as student engagement or school climate.
 The CORE District schools hope to serve as a national model as states take steps to overhaul their accountability systems for the beginning of the 2017–2018 school year.

 There is a perfect storm on the horizon for those in the education reform world who recognize the numerous non-academic factors that can promote or hinder students’ learning.
 Every day, more evidence points to the connection between school learning environments and academic success.
 At the same time, states have been given the freedom and mandate to create new accountability systems that provide a more nuanced, holistic picture of how students and schools are performing.
 It’s an alignment that could have a lasting impact on how we define success in schools across the country.